livecycle/preevy/site/docs/intro/under-the-hood.md

 - Load the configuration
   - Read the specified Compose file(s)
   - Read the tunneling key and default flags from the profile.
-  - Calculate the environment ID based on the current git branch (or uses the `--id` flag.)
+  - Calculate the environment ID based on the current git branch (or use the `--id` flag.)
   - Connect to the Tunnel Server using the tunneling key to pre-generate the public URLs in env vars
 - Make sure a machine is provisioned:
   - Query the configured cloud provider for an existing machine
   - If a machine doesn't exist yet, a new one is provisioned and a Docker server is set up in it
-- Set up a SSH tunnel to the Docker server on the provisioned machine
+- Set up an SSH tunnel to the Docker server on the provisioned machine
 - Build the Compose project
-  - Extract the build information from the specified Compose file(s) and combine it with the specified build options to generates an interim build Compose file.
+  - Extract the build information from the specified Compose file(s) and combine it with the specified build options to generate an interim build Compose file.
   - Run `docker buildx bake` with the generated build Compose file.
     - The resulting images are either loaded to the provisioned machine or written to an image registry.
 - Deploy the Compose services to the machine's Docker server using the `docker compose up` command
-  - Local volumes mounts are copied to the remote machine firsst
+  - Local volume mounts are copied to the remote machine first
-  - The original Compose project with is augmented with a helper service, `preevy_proxy`, responsible for connecting to the [Tunnel Server](/tunnel-server).
+  - The original Compose project is augmented with a helper service, `preevy_proxy`, responsible for connecting to the [Tunnel Server](/tunnel-server).
 - The `preevy_proxy` service creates a tunnel for each service.
-- Fetch the urls from Tunnel Server and output them.
+- Fetch the URLs from the Tunnel Server and output them.

 ## Profile configuration